 There are situations where the dog’s owner or keeper may avoid liability.
 Under Ohio law, the following exceptions may apply:

 - The victim was committing or attempting to commit a crime other than a minor misdemeanor such as assault.

 - The victim was teasing, tormenting, or abusing the dog on the owner’s or keeper’s property.

-The trespass exception does not apply to people engaged in door-to-door sales or other solicitations (such as political campaigns or charitable causes) even if the victim did not have the proper permits.
-Dog owners will often try to argue one of these exceptions applies to your case, but a Columbus dog bite lawyer will know how to overcome those arguments successfully.
+The trespass exception does not apply to people engaged in deliveries or door-to-door sales and other solicitations (such as political campaigns or charitable causes) even if the victim did not have the proper permits.
+Dog owners will often try to argue one of these exceptions applies to your case, but a Columbus dog bite lawyer will know how to overcome those arguments.

 The Statute of Limitations in Ohio Animal Attack Cases